 After the arrival of Rev. Harmon, the church voted to become non-denominational and became known as Pleasant Ridge Bible Church.
 Upon the resignation of Rev. Harmon on August 27, 1963, the church reorganized and became known as Oxbow Lake Baptist Church.
 At this time they applied for help to the Fellowship of Baptist for Home Missions.
 Rev. Paul Acker was sent to survey the field and on November 10, 1963, the church voted unanimously to extend a call to him.
 He assumed responsibility on January 1, 1964.
 A new home was complete and the family was moved here on May 31, from Muskegon, Michigan.
 When Pastor Acker came to the field, work began immediately on drawing up a new constitution.

-The longest serving pastor of Oxbow Lake Baptist Church was Rev. Wayne DeVerna and his wife Virginia.
+The longest-serving pastor of Oxbow Lake Baptist Church was Rev. Wayne DeVerna and his wife Virginia.
 From Easter of 1986 unto his retirement on December 12, 2012, Pastor DeVerna led the congregation in truth and without compromise, seeing God bless the membership and the salvation of souls.
-During his pastorate, DeVerna led in the building of a new addition on the church which more than doubled its size, adding a large basement which housed classrooms, restrooms and offices.
-Also a beautiful, large multi-purpose fellowship room flanked by a large kitchen, which has been abuzz with activity ever since.
+During his pastorate, DeVerna led in the building of a new addition on the church which more than doubled its size, adding a large basement that housed classrooms, restrooms, and offices.
+Also, a beautiful, large multi-purpose fellowship room flanked by a large kitchen, which has been abuzz with activity ever since.

 As of this date, Pastor Chris Todd and his wife Jennifer, continue to move the church forward, holding strong to the scriptures, without compromise and encouraging Christians to come to know the blessings that come in serving such an awesome Savior and God.